bor0/gidti/manuscript/chapter3.md

 I> ### Definition 2
 I>
 I> In type theory, a type constructor is a function that builds new types from old ones.
-This function accepts types as parameters and as a result it returns a new type.
+This function accepts types as parameters and as a result, it returns a new type.

 Idris supports algebraic data types.
 These data types are a kind of complex types, that is, types constructed by combining other types.
 Two classes of algebraic types are **product types** and **sum types**.